-The Reinvention Collaborative hosts a biennial National Conference in the Washington D.C. area in November of even years and Network Meetings twice a year.
-The Network Meetings are held in different regions of the country, usually in November and late May or early June on the campus of one of our member institutions.
-In even years, when the November UVP Network meeting coincides with the National Conference, the two meetings are held back-to-back at the same location.
+The Reinvention Collaborative hosts a biennial National Conference in the Washington D.C. area in November of even years and UVP Meetings twice per year.
+The UVP Meetings are held in different regions of the country, usually in October/November and then May/June on the campus of one of our member institutions.
+In even years, when the fall UVP Meeting coincides with the National Conference, the two are held on consecutive dates in the D.C. area.

-The biennial National Conference features invited speakers who are nationally recognized for their leadership in undergraduate education.
-The deliberations at the meeting focus on critical challenges research universities face, such as effective assessment of learning outcomes, building partnerships with stakeholders, innovative uses of technology, general educational, reform, faculty reward structures, and the science of learning.
+National Conferences feature speakers who are nationally recognized for their leadership in R1/2 undergraduate education.
+These meetings focus on critical challenges research universities face, such as promotion of meaningful diversity, inclusion, and equity; student success; learning and assessment of learning outcomes; building collaborative partnerships; innovative uses of technology; general education/core curriculum reform; academic advising; etc.

-Eight national conferences have been held since the Collaborative was founded in 2000.
+Nine national conferences have been held since the “RC” was founded in 2000.
 Principal funding to support invited speakers and other expenses of the conference has been provided by the National Science Foundation.
-These conferences have typically drawn between 200 and 400 research university faculty and administrators as well as officials from public and private funding agencies, professional societies, and regional accrediting bodies.
+These conferences have typically drawn between 200 and 400 research university faculty and administrators as well as officials from public and private funding agencies, professional societies, and various regional accrediting bodies.